 Address: 14 Bangsar South, Kuala Lumpur, Malaysia.
 Postcode: 59200

 3. Crowdfunding Page:

 Let’s build a home!
 Click link to see crowdfunding page with TOTAL funds raised so far.

-Note: Donation receipts for tax returns/deductions/refunds can be provided.
+Note: Donation receipts for tax returns/deductions/refunds can be provided upon request.
 Email:firstname.lastname@example.org